 - Watch a movie, lose yourself in someone else’s story.
 The Big Sick, Lady Bird.
 (Choose carefully: I had to avoid even PBS shows about murder.)

 - When you can handle it, watch a comedy.
-The VHS version of That Thing That You Do worked for me…what a relief to smile again at the sweet love story.
+The VHS version of Tom Hank’s movie That Thing That You Do worked for me…what a relief to smile again at the dreams of a garage band, how they hit it big and the sweet young love story that results.

 - Phone a friend.
 It can be hard, but do it anyway.
 Make plans to take a walk together.